-Get your fill of answers right here!
+Get your answers right here!

 This introduction is designed to get you familiar with the basics of the BrightStart program.
 Of course, every patient we serve is unique and you may need more information specific to your needs.
 In the meantime, this should help.

 Don’t see your question here?
 Please contact us!
 We’re happy to answer your questions, discuss your specific needs and provide you with more information about BrightStart Pediatrics.

 The acronym stands for Prescribed Pediatric Extended Care.
 In a PPEC center, children with special health care needs receive nursing intervention and medical supervision.

 An infant or child who requires some form of nursing intervention is a candidate for the program.
 A physician signs an order for PPEC services to begin.
 Typical needs include:

 The BrightStart PPEC is actually a nursing center – but often, parents and visitors get the impression of a day care.
 Infants and children in the program must have some form of nursing intervention.
 Staff caring for patients in the center are registered nurses, licensed practical nurses, aides and therapists with very specific pediatric experience.